Key Information for Parents

 (d) The shortest distance, measured in a straight line, between the main entrance to the school and where the child lives.
 Those living closer will be given priority.

-If your child is absent from school please telephone the school as soon as possible to report the absence.
-Our telephone system allows parents to leave a message at any time.
+If your child is absent from school, parents should use the ParentMail app to report the absence.
 We must have a valid reason for absence.
-If we do not receive an acceptable explanation of a child’s absence, the child will be marked in the register as being absent without permission.
+If we do not receive an acceptable explanation of a child’s absence, the child will be marked in the register as having an 'unauthorised absence'.

 All such unauthorised absences are recorded on your child's annual report, together with the number of times your child is late.
 Frequent late arrival or absences will be followed up by our Education Welfare Officer.
 It is not acceptable to take your child out of school to buy new shoes, to get a haircut or to celebrate their birthday.
 Regular and consistent attendance is essential for good learning.